 Do you know someone who has made a major contribution to academic, regional or national life?
 Have you considered nominating them for an honorary degree of the University of Birmingham?
-Nominations may be made by anyone who is a student, alumnus, employee, member of honorary staff or lay member of Court or Council of the University.
+Nominations may be made by anyone who is a student, alumnus, employee, member of honorary staff or lay member of Council of the University.

 The University seeks to honour people through the award of Honorary Degrees, which are normally conferred at one of our Degree Congregations in July or December.
 In conferring the honour, we bring interesting people into the University, as a basis for further development of their relationship with the University and to provide an inspiration to those who are graduating.